-Betsy joined Mary as a big sister when the only Bard son was born, just a few months before Betsy’s second birthday.
-Sydney Cleveland Bard (“Cleve”) had a head full of red hair like his sisters, and rounded out the traveling Bard bunch.
+Anne Elizabeth Campbell Bard, whom the family called “Betsy,” joined Mary as a big sister when the only Bard son was born, just a few months before Betsy’s second birthday.
+Sydney Cleveland Bard (“Cleve”) had a head full of red hair like his sisters.
 Because their father Darsie was a mining engineer, the family moved quite often.
 All three of the eldest Bard children were born in different states: Mary in Montana (1904), Betsy in Colorado (1907*), and Cleve in Idaho (1908).
 This prompted Sydney’s father to comment, when hearing of Cleve’s birth, “I trust you don’t feel compelled to have a child in every state!”
 Two more sisters, Dorothea (“Dede”) (1915) and Alison (1920) were born in Washington state, where the family finally settled.
 Another girl, Sylvia, died in infancy.

 * Some sources cite 1908 as the year; however, 1907 is the correct year of Betty’s birth in Boulder, Colorado.